 Please also indicate if your project will require use of Singularity containers.

 Section 4.1 Job size mix

 Use this section to indicate the size of the overall jobs you will submit to the batch system, not the size of the individual simulations/tasks/elements within each job.
 Please include information on how many simulations/tasks/elements you will run per node, and how many nodes will be used in total for each of the three job categories.

 Compute nodes in Sulis contain 128 cores.

-We intend to allocate each project 1TB of storage per user.
+We intend to allocate each project 2TB of storage per user.
 If your project needs larger capacity then please indicate here and justify the amount requested.

 Jobs submitted to Sulis may benefit from multiple levels of parallelism.
 In many cases there will be no communication required between individual simulations/elements/tasks (trivial or "embarrassing" parallelism) and so the highest level of parallelism will exhibit perfect scaling.
 If this is the case for your project then please state this clearly.
 In such situations there is no need to provide numerical evidence for this.

 In other cases there may be a need for light communication between the multiple simulations/elements/tasks that constitute the overall job.
-If so please provide scaling data or equivalent information to indicate how this impacts scaling of the overall job to the sizes you indicated in section 5.1.
+If so please provide information to indicate how this impacts scaling of the overall job to the sizes you indicated in section 5.1.
 Please also provide information on how that communication is implemented as some mechanisms may be unsupported.

 Individual simulations/elements/tasks within the job may also be executed in parallel via MPI, OpenMPI similar.
 For example a single job might run 16 8-core instances of an MPI code per node, and use 12 nodes for the overall job.
 In these cases please also provide data demonstrating that those instances scale efficiently to (in this case) 8 cores.